Trucking research institute updates Crash Predictor Model

 ATRI, which is the research arm of the American Trucking Associations, highlights some of its key findings from its latest update in a press release.
 Among them:

-- A commercial motor vehicle operator with a prior violation for reckless driving or a failure to yield the right of way had double the chances of getting into a future crash than a driver that had never been cited for either violation.
+- A commercial motor vehicle operator with a prior violation for reckless driving or a failure to yield the right of way had double the chances of getting into a future crash than a driver who had never been cited for either violation.

 - Previous crashes translated to a 74 percent greater likelihood of a future collision.